Concepts

 • Only http:// and https:// proxy endpoints are accepted.
 Other schemes throw UNSUPPORTED_PROXY_PROTOCOL.

-• The managed proxy is forced for every request on the patched surfaces.
+• The managed proxy is forced for HTTP(S) and WS(S) requests on the patched surfaces.

 • Caller-supplied http.Agent or https.Agent values are replaced per request.
 TLS-relevant agent options (ca, cert, key, ciphers, minVersion, maxVersion, rejectUnauthorized, etc.) are copied onto the proxy request so destination TLS identity is preserved.
 See Surfaces — TLS identity preservation for the full list.

-• The undici global dispatcher is replaced with an undici.ProxyAgent pointed at proxyUrl.
+• The undici global dispatcher is replaced with Proxyline's managed dispatcher, backed by undici.ProxyAgent instances pointed at proxyUrl.

 • Environment variables (HTTP_PROXY, HTTPS_PROXY, NO_PROXY, ...) are ignored.